 - For those working within a tradition that we might call Annaliste, feudalism refers to a social structure characterised by a number of factors.
-These usually include a militarised elite that was rewarded by grants of land rather than salary, a dependant peasantry, merely vestigial tax, and a widespread emphasis on loyality and obedience (taken from Marc Bloch’s famous list of characteristics, in a book which still repays reading).
+These usually include a militarised elite that was rewarded by grants of land rather than salary, a dependant peasantry, merely vestigial tax, and a widespread emphasis on loyality and obedience (these characteristics are taken from Marc Bloch’s famous list, in a classic book published in 1939 which still repays reading).
 This is pretty close to what lots of people would think of as ‘medieval Europe’, but in principle it’s an ideal type that can also be (and has been) applied to different areas and times.

 That said, there are two caveats:

 - Feudalism shouldn’t be thought to be a real thing – it’s a label, not an entity.
 Feudalism never ‘did’ anything, or made something happen.
 So if your argument depends on ‘because of feudalism’, then you should think again.

 - If you do want to talk about feudalism – if it’s a useful concept for you in any of its forms – then go ahead.
 Just make sure you avoid confusion by being clear what you mean by it: otherwise the feudalism police will hunt you down, wherever you are…